Theis an upgraded version of the popular Anycubic i3 Mega, but what features does the new 3D printer offer? Review the specs to find out.

 You can purchase the Anycubic Mega-S from the following online retailers:

-License: The text of "2019 Anycubic Mega-S – Review the Specs of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Anycubic Mega-S – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP